V4Fire/Client/src/components/super/i-page/README.md

 # components/super/i-page

-This module provides a super component for all page components.
+This module provides a super class for all page components.

 ## Synopsis